Undre4m/igniculus/README.md

 - options.**prefix**
   - prefix.**text** - A prefix can be appended to every log through this option.
 This prefix can be styled like any previous options.
   - prefix.**replace** - Also, a _string_ or _regular expression_ can be provided and it will replace (if a prefix.**text** was given) or remove a prefix that matches such parameter. _E.g:_ [Sequelize](https://www.npmjs.com/package/sequelize) prefixes every _SQL statement_ with `Executing (default):` This is removed by **default** by the option `prefix: { replace: /.*?: / }`
+- options.**postfix**
+  - postfix.**text** - A postfix can be appended to every log through this option.
+This postfix can be styled like any previous options.

 If defined, the _options_ argument takes precedence over _default_ options.
 If a rule or it´s style is missing it won't be applied.
 This allows to _"enable"_ or _"disable"_ certain syntax highlighting as you see fit. _[(Examples below)](https://www.npmjs.com/package/igniculus#examples)_